 Liverpool, however, has been culturally rich since the River Dee silted up and maritime matters moved to the Mersey.
 And the city continues to be so.
+Liverpool is one of the best cheap city breaks in the UK.
 Angie Sammons leads you through the cultural hubs of Liverpool where the locals meet to share big ideas, tell stories and socialise.

 For culture to flourish, a cross-fertilisation of ideas, vision and passion has to exist.
 And that works best when minds connect with minds from different worlds.
 Liverpool's unique geographic position led to its rise as the second city of the British Empire, the gateway to the New World with millions of immigrants and emigrants beginning new lives on the Mersey tide.

 All of this has been crucial to Liverpool's cultural destiny.
 It could be argued that The Beatles themselves might have remained in the Cavern had their manager Brian Epstein not possessed the London swagger, gained from his time at RADA, to secure their Parlophone record deal.